alexgo-io/alex-v1-docs/developers/protocol-contracts/amm-pool-v3.clar.md

 #### `update-pool-fee`

-A public function, governed through `is-dao-or-extension`, that updates the fee configuration for an existing pool.
+Updates the fee configuration for an existing pool.
 It sets new values for the swap fee on each token and the rebate returned to liquidity providers.
 The function also validates that the new fee values for token X and token Y are both less than `ONE_8` (i.e. below 100%).
 Finally, it emits an event with the pool ID, the updated fees, the fee rebate, and the transaction sender.

 ##### Parameters